 This rather Instagrammable coffee shop had quite a few gluten free sweet treats on offer when I visited, stored separately and staff used dedicated tongs to serve.

-A reliable lunch chain for gluten free diners.
+A reliable lunch chain for gluten free diners, ranging from healthy salad boxes to gluten free chicken nuggets and waffle fries.
 They have a dedicated gluten free section of the kitchen so let them know you are gluten free when you order.
 Some branches will then read you a doom and gloom legal disclaimer about there being gluten on the premises, but I have always had a good experience eating here.

 Probably the only place to get gluten free pie and mash in London!
 Don’t be put off by the overtly gluteny offering when you walk into this small lunch spot,